SethRobinson/RTSlideShow/README.md

 ## The config file

 Edit config.txt to change the default settings.
-The file itself has some basic descroptions of its options.
+The file itself has some basic descriptions of its options.

 ## Comand line options